scottyschup/ruby-curriculum/w1d6-w1d7/git.md

 ## Exercises

-* [Try Git][try-git], interactive 15 minute git introduction by GitHub and Code School.
+* [Try Git][try-git], interactive 15 minute Git introduction by GitHub and Code School.

 ## Readings
 The best intro to Git is Chacon's [Pro Git][pro-git].
 Read the